Ankle Strapping

 4. Secure the tape comfortably

-Is Ankle Strapping Better Than an Ankle Brace?
+Is Ankle Strapping Better Than An Ankle Brace?

-That depends on your needs.
-Ankle strapping offers a customised fit and can feel more precise for a specific session or match.
-Braces are faster to apply, reusable, and often easier if you need support several times each week.
-Many people use strapping early after injury, then shift to bracing or no external support as control improves.
+Ankle strapping is not always better than an ankle brace.
+Strapping gives a customised fit and can feel more precise for one session or match.
+Braces are faster to apply, reusable and often easier if you need support several times each week.

 What Else Should You Do Besides Ankle Strapping?

-Ankle strapping is only one part of good recovery.
-Most people do better when they also rebuild calf strength, single-leg balance, landing control, and sport-specific movement.
 If symptoms keep recurring, your rehab may also need to address hip control, footwear, training loads, or a lingering high ankle sprain or other ankle injury pattern.

-When Ankle Strapping May Not Be Enough
+When Is Ankle Strapping Not Enough?

 If the ankle keeps swelling, feels weak, repeatedly rolls, or still hurts with walking and sport, strapping alone is unlikely to solve the problem.
 Ongoing symptoms may reflect ligament laxity, poor balance, reduced strength, stiffness, or an injury that needs closer assessment.
-In those cases, a physiotherapist can assess the driver and guide the right mix of strapping, exercise, and return-to-sport progressions.

 Ankle Strapping FAQs